 Programs on other rivers within the UWR basin currently release marked HOR spring Chinook salmon, unmarked presumed NOR spring Chinook salmom, or some combination of HOR and NOR.
 As stated above, primarily HOR salmon were outplanted above Detroit Dam from 2007-2014.
 However, in 2015, a large number of NOR salmon were reintroduced above Detroit Dam (N = 498).
 It is important to note that these NOR adults were placed above Detroit Dam as a special measure to spread the risk of potentially high prespawn mortality that was expected to occur in that extremely low-water year.
 The adult offspring of these reintroduced NOR salmon returned in 2018, 2019, and 2020 and are evaluated in this current study.
 Since 2015, primarily HOR salmon were once again outplanted above Detroit Dam.
 Our study evaluates the productivity of all salmon released above Detroit Dam, within the context of current passage conditions, to inform management decisions regarding the future use of NOR spring Chinook salmon in outplanting operations.

 This work will meet the specific information needs of Reasonable and Prudent Alternative (RPA) 9.5.1(4) of the Willamette Project Biological Opinion (NMFS 2008) in determining the reproductive success of hatchery fish in the wild.
 Results of the research will also address RPA 4.1 (restoration of productivity by outplanting Chinook salmon above dams), RPA 6.2.3 (continue adult Chinook salmon outplanting, Willamette basin-wide), and RPA 9.3 (monitoring the effectiveness of fish passage facilities and strategies at Willamette Project dams).
-This research did not address RPA 4.7 (increase the percent of outplanted adults that successfully spawn through development of new release locations) because the outplanting strategy did not permit evaluation of release location as a predictor of total lifetime fitness in outplanted salmon.
+This research did not address RPA 4.7 (increase the percent of outplanted adults that successfully spawn through development of new release locations) because the outplanting strategy did not permit evaluation of release location as a predictor of total lifetime fitness in outplanted or reintroduced salmon.

 OBJECTIVES